2amigos/yii2-transliterator-helper/README.md

 TransliteratorHelper transliterates UTF-8 encoded text to US-ASCII.

-> For a Yii 1.* version, please check branch 1.0.
+> For a Yii 1.* version, please check [this other repository](https://github.com/2amigos/transliteration-helper).

 Installation
 ------------